libellum-io/LibellumTokenContract/Readme.md

 4) Install all required packages: npm install

 -- Running tests
-0) Required: genache-cli to run
+0) Required: genache-cli to run (ganache-cli -a 20 --defaultBalanceEther 10000)
 1) Run all tests: truffle test